Esperson Buildings: Historic Houston Structures

 Mellie employed architect John Eberson to transform her ideas into plans to be executed.

 Thus it was that Italian Renaissance architecture with columns, urns, and terraces with a crowning six-story tiered monument on the top of the building became a distinctive part of downtown Houston.
 Gold leaf added to the luxurious crowning adornment of the tempietto and illumination at night gave it even more prominence.
 The Niels Esperson building is 32 stories tall and rises 410 feet from the ground.

 Much taller skyscrapers now exist in downtown Houston and have for some time.
-Fortunately, they are built some distance away from the Niels Esperson building.
+Fortunately, they are built some distance away.
 So these Esperson buildings can still be viewed without being dwarfed by adjacent structures.

 Mellie Esperson Building